-Rescue underway after US Marine aircraft 'mishap' off Australia
+3 Marines missing after aircraft 'mishap' off Australia

 - US Marines were conducting training exercise with Australian forces

-(CNN)US military aircraft and boats are scouring waters off Australia's east coast Saturday for US service members involved in what the Marines Corps is calling a "mishap" with an MV-22 aircraft.
+(CNN)US military aircraft and boats are scouring waters off Australia's east coast Saturday for three Marines involved in what the Marines Corps is calling a "mishap" with an MV-22 aircraft.

-It's unclear how many service members were on board at the time.
+Twenty-three of the 26 personnel on board have been rescued, the US Marine Corps said.

-Small boats and aircraft from the 31st Marine Expeditionary Unit and Bonhomme Richard Expeditionary Strike Group are carrying out the search and rescue operation, the US Marine Corps said.
+Small boats and aircraft from the 31st Marine Expeditionary Unit and Bonhomme Richard Expeditionary Strike Group are carrying out the search and rescue operation, according to the Marine Corps.

-The incident took place during a training exercise the Marines were conducting with the Australian military, CNN's Barbara Starr reports.
-The MV-22, also known as an Osprey, was attempting to land on a ship.
+The incident took place during a training exercise the Marines were conducting with the Australian military.
+The MV-22 is a vertical-launch aircraft, also known as an Osprey.

-Early indications suggest some service members have been rescued, Starr reports, but the military hasn't confirmed that.
+"The aircraft involved in the mishap had launched from the USS Bonhomme Richard (LHD 6) and was conducting regularly scheduled operations when the aircraft entered the water," the Marine Corps said in a statement.

 In a statement, Australian Defense Minister Marise Payne said she had spoken to US Defense Secretary James Mattis to offer Australia's support in "anyway that can be of assistance."